Bet06sari/Bet06sari/README.md

-### 👋👋 Hi Everyone, this is the place where i show what i am working On !
+### 👋👋 Hi Everyone, this is the place where I show - what I am working On !